kapasite/referer-spam-domains-blacklist/README.md

 This repository is a fork of [Piwik's referrer spam blacklist](https://github.com/piwik/referrer-spam-blacklist), with the following main highlights:

 * Domains are added more frequently to keep up with the spammers (Piwik's list [requires](https://github.com/piwik/referrer-spam-blacklist/issues/26#issuecomment-125881499) a vote and a pull request per added domain, which slows down the update, and prevents [automatic updating](https://github.com/piwik/referrer-spam-blacklist/pull/87))
-* Piwik's list changes are merged back regularly in this reposiory
+* Piwik's list changes are merged back regularly in this repository

-## Usage
+## Getting the list

 The list is stored in this repository in `spammers.txt`.
 This text file contains one host per line.